ZviKnoll/-IPC---Incremental-Potential-Contact/Progress Report.md

 After some validations call Optimizer.cpp::fullyImplicit_IP() In this function, start the timer, call Optimizer.cpp::initX(), stop the timer, start again and then re-compute all the parameters.
 My code should be somehow there
-Add some debug lines to the code in purpose to ease the next time I dive into the code. (~4Hr.)
+Add some debug lines to the code in purpose to ease the next time I dive into the code. (~4 Hr.)

 ## Week 19-25/02:
 Roy gave me model to simulate.
 He gave me .stl file.
 Occurs many probelm - the program know to deal with .msh/.ele/.obj/.seg/.pt so first move is to convert it from stl to obj.
 Both of the files, the source and the converted are in input directory.